Best Medium Alternatives in 2026

 Features

-Vocal is organized around topic-based communities covering everything from tech and travel to fiction and wellness.
-Writers can earn on the platform based on how many people read their work, and readers can also leave tips directly as an alternative way to support writers.
+The community of Vocal is organized around different topics covering everything from tech and travel to fiction and wellness.
+Writers can earn money on the platform based on how many people read their work, and readers can also leave tips as an alternative way to support writers.
 You own your content and can post articles across multiple niches without creating separate accounts.

 Pricing